Your body is not unreadable. The app is.

 Medical care when needed

 For some women, the right path includes medical support, whether that is a thyroid workup, fertility medications, or longer-term endocrine care.
-A trained educator can help you read your chart, recognize when a closer look is warranted, and translate your observations into a conversation a provider can act on.
+A trained educator helps you read your chart, recognize when a closer look is warranted, and translate your observations into a conversation a provider can act on.
+If you are also preparing your body, the preconception preparation guide covers the nourishment and timing work.

 Charting reliably shows you when ovulation is approaching, when it has happened, how long your luteal phase is, and whether your cycles are following an ovulatory pattern.
 It is the most accurate way to identify your fertile window in real time, more reliable than apps regardless of how irregular your cycles are.
 It also reveals patterns that often go undetected by routine medical workups, including anovulatory cycles, very short luteal phases, and significant hormonal disruption that warrants closer attention.

 What charting does not do is treat PMOS or replace medical care.
 If your charts show patterns that suggest ovulation is rare or absent, the right next step is to bring those charts to a knowledgeable provider who works with the condition.
-The chart is the single most useful piece of information you can hand a provider, because it shows what your cycles are actually doing across multiple months in a way no other test captures.
-The Conception Charting Program is built around exactly this kind of cycle-by-cycle reading, with chart reviews that look specifically at what your body is doing in your unique pattern.
+The chart is the single most useful piece of information you can hand a provider, because it shows what your cycles are doing across multiple months in a way no other test captures.

 Why Stone Fertility